 I think the Big Bend area of West Texas is an undiscovered jewel in our National Park system.
-My first visit was in 1990 and I loved it then and loved it even more on my recent trip this past September which was a perfect time to explore the park.
+My first visit was in 1990 and I loved it then and loved it even more on a recent trip in September which was a perfect time to explore the park.
 The weather was not super hot (low 80’s during the day) and it was not at all crowded since the busy season had not yet started.
 So, for those trying to figure out what to do in West Texas country, I am sharing my 25 favorite things to do in Big Bend to inspire your next trip itinerary to one of the least crowded National Parks in the lower 48 states.

 I like to find interesting and funky accommodations when I travel.
 That’s not saying that I don’t stay at chain hotels when I just need a quick night’s sleep as I move from one location to another.
 But when I want to experience the real personality of a destination, then I prefer to stay in a unique local establishment.
 My first night’s Big Bend lodging at Eve’s Garden B&B in Marathon, TX was one of the most unique, colorful and tasty stays I have ever had.

 No, this is not Italy – this is still Texas.
 The Gage Gardens in Marathon, TX is a beautiful garden in the middle of the desert.
 It’s a surprisingly green and lush landscape amid the dry native desert that surrounds it.
 The 27 acre garden includes ponds, walking and jogging trails and a nine hole putting green.